glass-dev/glass/benchmarks/archer2/README.md

 the exact "ideal" benchmark.

-[benchmarks/archer2/submit-gpu.sh](./submit-gpu.sh) specifically will submit a job to the archer2 amd gpu testbed queue.
+[benchmarks/archer2/submit-gpu.sh](./submit-gpu.sh) specifically will submit a job to the ARCHER2 AMD GPU testbed queue.

 ## Setting up uv on ARCHER2